vircadia/vircadia-docs-sphinx/docs/source/explore/socialize.rst

 Attend Live Events
 -----------------------------------------

 One of the great things about virtual reality is that you can attend events.
-Project Athena regularly hosts events such as workshops, lectures on VR, and town hall meetings to meet our team.
+Vircadia regularly hosts events such as workshops, lectures on VR, and town hall meetings to meet our team.
 Click here to `view all upcoming events <https://tockify.com/hifieventscalendar/agenda>`_.
 Events are a great place to meet others and share experiences with others around the world.

 To attend an event, simply go to the hosted domain at the time of the event.